Healthy Soil Is Great for Your Yard and Home

 Healthy Soil Prevents Foundation Problems Caused by Erosion

 Soil erosion is a gradual process through which the upper layer of the soil is displaced by the activity of specific erosive agents, such as wind, rainfall, and snowmelt.
 When soil erosion occurs near a home, the soil around and underneath the foundation is broken down into smaller pieces.
 As soil particles are loosened and carried away by wind and water runoff, the ground may start drawing away from the foundation.
-Because the home could remain without adequate support in some areas, the foundation may move and shift.
+The foundation may move and shift because the home could remain without adequate support in some areas.
 This could cause differential settlement over time.
 Water might also start pooling by the foundation, accelerating the soil erosion process and increasing the risk of water damage and foundation settlement.
 All these could have a negative ripple effect throughout a home, potentially affecting its structural integrity.

-If you’ve observed any signs of soil erosion around your foundation, you can stop and even reverse this phenomenon by correcting landscape grading, installing adequate gutters and downspouts, opting for a surface or French drain, and planting different plant species, shrubs, and trees.
+Suppose you’ve observed any signs of soil erosion around your foundation.
+In that case, you can stop and even reverse this phenomenon by correcting landscape grading, installing adequate gutters and downspouts, opting for a surface or French drain, and planting different plant species, shrubs, and trees.
 All these measures can also be taken to eliminate or at least reduce the risk of soil erosion on your property.